Spectre: The Rolls-Royce of EVs is finally here

 Wafting along in the Spectre

-Joined by BMWBLOG Editor-in-Chief Horatiu Boeriu, we tested the Spectre for a few hours in the undulating roads in California’s Napa Valley.
-First and foremost, that Rolls-Royce quality shined through where it was most important - keeping the driver and occupants protected from the elements, in near silence.
+Joined by BMWBLOG Editor-in-Chief Horatiu Boeriu, I tested the Spectre for a few hours on the undulating roads in California’s Napa Valley.
+First and foremost, that Rolls-Royce quality shined through where it was most important — keeping the driver and occupants protected from the elements in near silence.

 “Honestly, it just feels like any other Rolls-Royce because it's so silent,” Boeriu said.
 “You can't even tell you're an electric car because everything inside, even when you look at the switches, the buttons and all of that, it just doesn't say this is an electric car.
 It just shows you this is a Rolls-Royce.”

-Powering the Spectre is a dual-motor electric motor setup, with a 102kWh battery.
-Rolls said the combination outputs 577 horsepower with a 0-60 mph time in the mid-four second range.
+Powering the Spectre is a dual-motor electric motor setup, with a 102 kWh battery.
+Rolls said the combination puts out 577 horsepower with a 0-60 mph time in the mid-four-second range.

-Not earth shattering numbers - but that’s all by design.
-Clients want to drive over the road - not through it - in a smooth, buttery, floating-like manner.
-This is what Rolls-Royce calls "waftability," a silent, refined, yet powerful means of propulsion.
+Not earth-shattering numbers, but that’s all by design.
+Clients want to drive over the road — not through it — in a smooth, buttery, floating-like manner.
+This is what Rolls-Royce calls “waftability,” a silent, refined, yet powerful means of propulsion.

-Rolls likes to use the example of the “champagne test” when talking smoothness.
+Rolls-Royce likes to use the example of the “champagne test” when talking about smoothness.
 Even if a clumsy and aggressive driver were to accelerate, the car must speed up in a way that the occupant wouldn't spill a single drop of champagne.

-Yes - it is true marketing-speak from the only brand that most people think of that feature chauffeurs, champagne, and Grey Poupon mustard.
+Yes, it is true marketing-speak from the only brand that most people think of that features chauffeurs, champagne, and Grey Poupon mustard.
 That being said, when pushed to the test, the Spectre from a standstill will not snap a driver’s neck like most other EVs.

-Rolls engineers did indeed tune the car to ease back on initial bite when pushing the accelerator.
+Rolls engineers did indeed tune the car to ease back on the initial bite when pushing the accelerator.
 It almost feels like there’s a delay upon depressing the pedal.
 But it is there on purpose and tends to work from a ride-smoothing point of view.

-The Spectre’s innate nature is pure "waftability" and cruising attitude - whether its back roads or busy local intersections in St. Helena.
-The Spectre is unflappable, especially on uneven and cracked roads - it just hovers right over imperfections.
+The Spectre’s innate nature is pure "waftability" and cruising attitude — whether it's on back roads or busy local intersections in St. Helena.
+The Spectre is unflappable, especially on uneven and cracked roads — it just hovers right over imperfections.
 Once the Spectre is moving and in motion, you can mash the accelerator and it will deliver very smooth power, rivaling the automaker’s well-loved V-12s.

 Now the Spectre could be more nimble around curves.
-It could also feel less boat-like, and more nimble and aggressive when you want it to be - like a Lucid Ai.
-But that’s not why you buy a Spectre - and pay hundreds of thousands of dollars.
+It could also feel less boat-like and more nimble and aggressive when you want it to be, like a Lucid Air.
+But that’s not why you buy a Spectre — and pay hundreds of thousands of dollars.
 The Spectre is occasion driving.

 Does it keep its occupants coddled in sheer luxury?
 Does it effortlessly float around town?
 Yes, on all counts.